Research

 with Oliver Baumann and Daniel Newark

-(Experiment), Organization Sciene (forthcoming)
+(Experiment), Organization Sciene (2025)

 We examine how providing decision makers with peer performance information influences their choices between exploration and exploitation over time.
 Previous work on organization-level learning suggests a high-performing peer would fuel exploration, while a low-performing peer would dampen it.
 However, underscoring the importance of studying individual-level behavior as building blocks of organization-level behavior, we provide experimental evidence that this basic dynamic is moderated by the extent to which decision makers interpret performance feedback in a self-enhancing way.
 More specifically, we present two principal findings.
 First, individuals who receive information about a high-performing peer explore more than those who receive information about a low-performing peer.
 Second, compared to individuals with a low tendency to self-enhance, individuals with a high tendency to self-enhance are less likely to explore when receiving information about a high-performing peer.
 In fact, these individuals explore at levels comparable to those who receive information about a low-performing peer.
 When these individual dynamics are aggregated, our data suggest that an organization that provides peer performance information will experience either the same or less exploration than an organization that does not, with the exact difference depending on the proportion of high self-enhancers within it.
 These insights into the contingencies and aggregate effects of how individual decision makers interpret and respond to peer performance information are particularly relevant given recent interest in designing less hierarchical organizations that shape employee behavior and innovation through the provision of feedback, rather than through traditional instruments of coordination and control such as incentives or monitoring.